 Have a holistic view of

-how students are doing and identify any pattern in a list format
+how students are doing and identify any possible pattern in a list format

 by clicking into an individual student's page to view more detailed reflection and leave notes